YongHsiangHsieh/Moodvy/README.md

 - **Discovery pathways**: Recommendations and similar movies for endless exploration
 - **Sorted data**: Filmographies sorted by popularity to highlight actors' most famous work
 - **Multiple entry points**: Users can start from popular movies, top-rated, or now playing
+- **Search functionality**: Find movies and actors by name across the entire database
+- **Multiple list types**: Favorites and must-watch lists for personalized collections

 ### 3. **Building Production-Ready Code**